 How Much Does an LLC Cost in Michigan (All the Fees to Pay)

-After helping 50+ clients form Michigan LLCs over the past 3 years and consulting with state-licensed business attorneys, I'll break down every fee you'll encounter—from the $50 filing cost to hidden expenses most guides miss.
+I've helped 50+ clients form Michigan LLCs over the past three years and have worked closely with state-licensed business attorneys to put this together.
+I'll walk you through every fee you'll run into — from the $50 Articles of Organization filing to the costs most guides don't bother mentioning.

 Quick Summary